Skip to main content

 fmt.Println("ECH config len:", len(b64))

-Empty means the host doesn't publish (or your DNS path's broken).
+Empty means the host doesn't publish (or the DNS path is broken).
 Non-empty means the lib has a real config to plug into the ClientHello.

 Caveats

 • ECH on H1/H2 is opt-in only.
 The H3 dial path auto-fetches the target's HTTPS RR.
-The H2 path only consults WithECHFrom and WithECHConfig, it doesn't auto-probe the target.
+The H2 path only consults WithECHFrom (session-level) and client.WithECHConfig (the alternate client.Client API in the httpcloak/client subpackage, which takes a raw config blob), it doesn't auto-probe the target.
 The H1 path doesn't touch ECH at all.
-If your session's forced to H1/H2, set WithECHFrom explicitly.
+For sessions forced to H1/H2, set WithECHFrom explicitly.
 (There's a bug filed against this in the project's internal tracker.)

 • ECH requires TLS 1.3.
 The lib bumps MinVersion to 1.3 automatically when an ECH config is present.